code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_3restartRun.rst

 We removed the probe section and changed the time control mode to iterations with a printing of data each 50 iterations for a total of 500 iterations.

-Following the same idea of simpler test case we edit the file *meshV5.xml* by commenting the AMR feature and add more cells:
+Following the same idea of simpler test case we edit the file *mesh.xml* by commenting the AMR feature and add more cells:

 .. code-block:: xml